What is the Best NERF Gun?

 NERF Rival Artemis

 Another top pick from the Rival range, this compact little beast also fires the round Rival darts, which are far more accurate than Elite darts and have higher muzzle velocities too.

 You can also partially load its 40 dart hopper actually making it more practical than the magazine fed blasters.
-The priming handle is also much better placed than the Apollo making it my pick of the Rival range.
+The priming handle is also much better placed than the Apollo making it my pick of best springer in the Rival range.

 All in all this is a really impressive little blaster that packs a remarkably big punch….I love it!